pm0kjp/pa-judicial-data/README.md

 | BailPostCreatedSystem | NULLABLE | STRING |

 ### MDJS\_CalendarEventData

+Note: This has highly sensitive data and should not be shared or we should make a de-identified version of the data.

 | fullname | mode | type | description |
 | ---|---|---|---|